iczcezar/aws-cloudformation-automation/README.md

 # AWS CloudFormation Automation

 ## Description
-This project automates the deployment of AWS resources using CloudFormation templates and Python scripts.
+To create a CloudFormation template that deploys an EC2 instance in a VPC with both public and private subnets, associated route tables, and a NAT Gateway, you'll follow these steps.
+Below is a detailed template that accomplishes this, along with explanations.

 ## Features
-- A basic CloudFormation template to launch an EC2 instance with a security group.
+- A basic CloudFormation template to launch an EC2 instance within a VPC.

 ## Getting Started